tajmone/hugo-book/CONVENTIONS.md

 where the Windows directory separator `\` is matched as a special formatting sequences in some cases (i.e. `\b`, `\i`).

 The current workaround for this problem was to introduce an extra `.noescapes` CSS class that would colour escape sequences with the same colour as the string, effectively hiding the problem from view.
-Hugo code blocks display this problem are given the `noescapes` role:
+Hugo code blocks affected by this problem are given the `noescapes` role:

 ```asciidoc
 [source,hugo,role="noescapes"]